Skip to main content

 This page presents the performance evaluation of the MPS Hand Tracking algorithm for Aria Gen2 glasses.

-The MPS Hand Tracking algorithm is benchmarked on an internal dataset specifically designed for hand-object interaction (HOI) scenarios.
-These scenarios are particularly valuable for robotics applications and present significant challenges for hand tracking due to object-induced occlusions.
+The HOI dataset is specifically designed for hand-object interaction scenarios, which are particularly valuable for robotics applications and present significant challenges for hand tracking due to object-induced occlusions.

 PropertyValue